yarisvt/tyk-docs/tyk-docs/content/get-started/with-tyk-on-premise/installation/install-tyk-heroku.md

 ## <a name="deploy-gateway"></a> Deploy the Gateway

-The process is very similar for the Tyk gateway, except it doesn't have a worker process and doesn't need access to MongoDB.
+The process is very similar for the Tyk Gateway, except it doesn't have a worker process and doesn't need access to MongoDB.

 ```{.copyWrapper}
 cd ../gateway